-Minimalism in the light of biology: What to retain and what to discard?
+Minimalism in the Light of Biology: What to Retain and What to Discard?

-- 1Wayne State University, United States
+- Linguistics Program, Department of English, Wayne State University, Detroit, MI, United States

 This volume, and in general this moment in the history of science, is calling for us linguists, and especially those of us who have worked in Minimalism, to characterize what it is that our approach has discovered, that we want to embrace and move forward with, and what it is that we need to discard.
-There is plenty in both categories, and it is precisely the considerations of biology (e.g. language evolution) that can help us weed out the burdensome, damaging aspects of this approach.
+There is plenty in both categories, and it is precisely the considerations of biology (e.g., language evolution) that can help us weed out the burdensome, damaging aspects of this approach.
 Too often we linguists look down upon the study of language evolution as some kind of marginal topic that need not concern “true” linguists, and we prefer to just wait until geneticists, biologists, and neuroscientists figure it all out.
 And yet, it is only linguists who can put forward specific, linguistically informed hypotheses that can be subjected to interdisciplinary testing.
 The emphasis here is on specific, falsifiable hypotheses, rather than some vague assertions that cannot be subjected to falsification.
 It is true that many such specific hypotheses will be proven wrong, but after all, the nature of the scientific process is simply to narrow down the range of possibilities.

 My focus here is on a few influential assumptions/postulates in Minimalism that are particularly harmful in establishing meaningful links between language and biology, and which, both on this ground, and based on more careful linguistic considerations, should be abandoned.
 I will also point to certain postulates that are worth keeping and moving forward with, based on their usefulness for biological considerations.
 Needless to say, this short Opinion piece is not a comprehensive review of Minimalism, but is rather meant to provoke a substantive discussion about how to better constrain this framework, and how to, at the same time, make it better compatible with gradualist evolutionary considerations.

-Typically, Move is possible only out of (a subset of) complements/objects, while the constructions that prohibit Move are many and various, including adjuncts, conjuncts, subjects, complex noun phrases, wh-clauses (for a long list of additional islands, see Postal 1997, 1998).
-Crucially, constructions which prohibit Move (islands) do not form a natural class, while those that allow Move do form a natural class (Progovac 2009, 2015).
-It is thus not surprising that, despite the sustained effort for half a century (since Ross 1967), to date there has been no unified or principled account of islandhood (Belletti and Rizzi 2000 report an interview with Chomsky, in which he concludes that much).
-The classic accounts are Huang (1982); Lasnik and Saito (1984); Chomsky (1986), but there have been many more attempts, including the so-called phases in Minimalism (Chomsky 2001).
+Typically, Move is possible only out of (a subset of) complements/objects, while the constructions that prohibit Move are many and various, including adjuncts, conjuncts, subjects, complex noun phrases, wh-clauses (for a long list of additional islands, see Postal, 1997, 1998).
+Crucially, constructions which prohibit Move (islands) do not form a natural class, while those that allow Move do form a natural class (Progovac, 2009, 2015).
+It is thus not surprising that, despite the sustained effort for half a century (since Ross, 1967), to date there has been no unified or principled account of islandhood (Belletti and Rizzi, 2000 report an interview with Chomsky, in which he concludes that much).
+The classic accounts are Huang (1982); Lasnik and Saito (1984); Chomsky (1986), but there have been many more attempts, including the so-called phases in Minimalism (Chomsky, 2001).

-If islands do not form a natural class (i.e. have no thread in common), then there cannot possibly exist an insightful unified account of islandhood.
+If islands do not form a natural class (i.e., have no thread in common), then there cannot possibly exist an insightful unified account of islandhood.
 Accordingly, our efforts need to be re-oriented from searching for a common thread for all islandhood to searching for an explanation for what accommodates Move in non-islands, and why islands exist at all.
 This shift in direction would argue against the reduction of Move to (internal) Merge, given that (external) Merge is not affected by islandhood, but Move is.
-There is in fact a good evolutionary rationale for why islandhood (i.e. lack of Move) should be the default (evolutionarily primary) state of grammar (Progovac 2009, 2015), while there is no good explanation for why evolution would deliver a principle such as Subjacency, against the background of free and powerful Move (e.g. Lightfoot 1991).
+There is in fact a good evolutionary rationale for why islandhood (i.e., lack of Move) should be the default (evolutionarily primary) state of grammar (Progovac, 2009, 2015), while there is no good explanation for why evolution would deliver a principle such as Subjacency, against the background of free and powerful Move (e.g., Lightfoot, 1991).
 It is significant that the elusiveness of Subjacency has been used to argue that syntax could not have evolved gradually: one does not see why evolution would target a grammar with Subjacency, when its contribution to grammar is not clear, let alone its contribution to survival.
 According to Lightfoot (1991), “subjacency has many virtues, but … it could not have increased the chances of having fruitful sex.”
 Subjacency thus poses (unsolvable) problems not only for syntactic theory, but also for language evolution!
 These are two important reasons to abandon Subjacency, and the concomitant assumptions.

 This search for an abstract principle accounting for all islandhood is analogous to biologists seeking a unified, deep biological explanation for why so many species do not have wings.
 However, instead of assuming that every living being is supposed to have wings by default, biologists consider that having wings is an evolutionary innovation, against the backdrop of the primary state of winglessness.
-Applying this logic to syntax, one would need to posit that there existed a modest proto-syntax stage without wings (i.e. without Move, recursion, and many other niceties of syntax), and that Move was a later innovation, enabled by the rise of hierarchical syntax (Progovac 2009, 2015).
+Applying this logic to syntax, one would need to posit that there existed a modest proto-syntax stage without wings (i.e., without Move, recursion, and many other niceties of syntax), and that Move was a later innovation, enabled by the rise of hierarchical syntax (Progovac, 2009, 2015).
 As is well motivated in syntactic theory, Move typically requires hierarchical syntax and c-command.

-There are many constructions across languages that are not (infinitely) recursive, i.e. do not allow multiple embeddings of one category within another category of the same type, even though they are presumably put together by Merge1.
+There are many constructions across languages that are not (infinitely) recursive, i.e., do not allow multiple embeddings of one category within another category of the same type, even though they are presumably put together by Merge1.
 These include recursive embedding of clauses (CPs) within other clauses, or possessive noun phrases (NPs/DPs) within other noun phrases, in some languages, as well as recursive composition of noun-noun compounds in some languages.
 There are even rigid syntactic creations (often small clauses) across languages, including English, that are syntactic isolates in the sense that they do not merge/combine with any category, and not just with categories of the same type.
 These are all discussed and exemplified in Progovac (2015, and references there), adducing evidence that recursion, Merge, and Move are decomposable into primitives and simpler constructs.
-What leads to recursive possibilities in some constructions, in some languages, is a combination of factors, including not only Merge, but also specialized functional projections and categories such as complementizers, which develop/evolve through gradual grammaticalization processes (e.g. Heine and Kuteva 2007).
-In other words, the reason why languages (in some constructions) show recursion (and potential infinity) need not come from some cognitive twist in the brain that suddenly emerged in humans, but rather from a complex interaction of (grammatical) factors, some of which are not available in all constructions, in all languages.
+What leads to recursive possibilities in some constructions, in some languages, is a combination of factors, including not only Merge, but also specialized functional projections and categories such as complementizers, which develop/evolve through gradual grammaticalization processes (e.g., Heine and Kuteva, 2007).
+In other words, the reason why languages (in some constructions) show recursion (and potential infinity) need not come from some cognitive twist in the brain that suddenly emerged in humans, but rather from a complex interaction of (grammatical) factors, some of which are not available in all constructions, in all languages.2

 Finally, this brings up yet another undesirable postulate, promoted by some, but certainly not all syntacticians, that the syntax of every construction is syntactically uniform across all languages.
-Whatever functional projections and categories have been postulated for English sentences (e.g. vP, TP, CP, DP, DegP) must also be posited in equivalent constructions/translations in all the other languages.
+Whatever functional projections and categories have been postulated for English sentences (e.g., vP, TP, CP, DP, DegP) must also be posited in equivalent constructions/translations in all the other languages.
 How one translates these languages into English is how one can analyze them syntactically.
 When something looks different from the English situation, one can simply posit some null category or another, ironing out the differences.
 While in some cases one may be justified in positing a null category, this blanket declaration of uniformity takes away the tools necessary for deciding when this is justified, and when not, giving rise to a host of unfalsifiable claims.
-Such sweeping claims are also harmful for biological considerations, because it is exactly the variability, the contrasts and comparisons among different constructions, that reveal the evolutionary primitives of syntax (e.g. Progovac 2015, 2016), which can also be used to probe language variation and language representation in the brain (e.g. Progovac et al. 2018 a,b).
+Such sweeping claims are also harmful for biological considerations, because it is exactly the variability, the contrasts and comparisons among different constructions, that reveal the evolutionary primitives of syntax (e.g., Progovac, 2015, 2016), which can also be used to probe language variation and language representation in the brain (e.g., Progovac et al., 2018a,b).

-5. Binarity and hierarchy of projections
+Binarity and Hierarchy of Projections

 At the same time, the basic analysis of the sentence in this framework (Minimalism and predecessors), in English and related languages, is quite insightful and useful for both linguistic and biological evolutionary considerations.
 Every sentence in this framework is analyzed as having as its bottom layer a Verb Phrase (VP) or Small Clause (SC), essentially a mini sentence, upon which other layers can be constructed, in a binary fashion, including: vP, another (transitive) layer of VP; TP, Tense Phrase; and CP, Complementizer Phrase.